Do I need a practising certificate?

 Practising Certificate live webinar

-A live session will be held on 11 September 2019 covering everything you need to know about practising certificates.
+A live webinar was held on 11 September 2019 covering everything you need to know about practising certificates.